M4K1SAMA/pinyin/README.md

 # pinyin
-This is a hw for AI Introduction.
+This is a hw for the course Introduction to AI.